 7. Use Assistive Touch

-Not everyone likes using the hardware home key, especially when you are using a large device like the iPhone 7 Plus.
-Well, iOS features a cool Assistive Touch feature.
-You can enable it in Settings->Accessibility and once done, you will see a floating icon, which brings shortcuts to the homescreen, control center, Siri, screen orientation, volume, notification center and more.
-You can even add more actions in the floating menu.
+If you hate using your iPhone’s hardware home button all the time or if you can’t get used to the gesture navigation, then iOS’ Assistive Touch is something you should you check out.
+You can enable it in Settings->Accessibility and once done, you will see a floating icon, which brings shortcuts to the home screen, control center, Siri, screen orientation, volume, notification center and more.
+You can even add more actions to the floating menu.

 Chances are, you already know this one but if you are not aware, you can capture photos while you are shooting a video.
 When you are capturing a video, you will see a capture button on the bottom right, which you can simply tap to take photos.
 This comes in handy because not everyone likes sharing a video and in that case, you will have a picture too while making a video, to share a moment.

 Another pretty usual yet not-so-popular iOS feature is Reachability aka one-hand mode, which brings the entire user interface down to put the various elements easy to reach, especially if you are using an iPhone Plus-version.
 The mode is activated by double tapping on the home key.
-You can activate Reachability inside any app and it will open with the UI scaled down, so that you can operate the interface with just your thumb and one hand.
+You can activate this mode on newer iPhones (iPhone X, iPhone XR, iPhone XS, iPhone XS Max) by swiping down from the navigation bar.
+You can activate Reachability inside any app and it will open with the UI scaled down so that you can operate the interface with just your thumb and one hand.

 11. Use Siri

 Widgets is one iOS feature that we believe is pretty underrated.
-With iOS 10, widgets get their own pane available from the homescreen, as well as the lockscreen, making it more streamlined.
-Widgets are certainly handy iPhone shortcuts, as there are widgets available for weather, reminders & alarms, your favorite contacts, app suggestions based on what you use most, notes etc. Moreover, you can install some amazing widgets apps from the App Store too.
-Basically, you can just head over to the widgets section and check various information, launch your most used apps, call your favorite contacts and more.
+In the latest iterations of iOS, widgets get their own pane available from the home screen, as well as the lock screen, making it more streamlined.
+Widgets are certainly handy iPhone shortcuts, as there are widgets available for weather, reminders & alarms, your favorite contacts, app suggestions based on what you use most, notes, etc. Moreover, you can install some amazing widgets apps from the App Store oo.
+Basically, you can just head over to the widgets section and check various information, launch your most-used apps, call your favorite contacts and more.

 iOS even lets you create your very own keyboard shortcuts.
 You can head over to Settings->General->Keyboard->Text Replacement.
 Here, you can add shortcuts like “wru” and phrase for the shortcut “Where are you?”.
 So, when you type “wru”, it will be automatically converted to “Where are you?”.
 How cool is that?